I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 --config configs/my-pool-9models.yaml

-Once you get 9/9 OK, proceed to the next step.
+Once all 9/9 show OK, proceed to the next step.

-When I first ran it with thinking on, GLM 4.7-Flash / Kimi K2.6 / Gemini 3.5 Flash / DeepSeek V4-Pro all consumed their max_tokens=1024 on thinking with nothing left for the actual response, which occurred frequently.
-Records with reply_len=0 appeared in large numbers, and these can't be used as quality signals.
+Running with thinking on initially caused GLM 4.7-Flash / Kimi K2.6 / Gemini 3.5 Flash / DeepSeek V4-Pro to consume all max_tokens=1024 on thinking with no actual response content—a rampant occurrence.
+A large number of reply_len=0 records came out, which aren't usable as quality signals.

 | Model | thinking on | thinking off | Ratio |